-There are a number of newish vermouths that I’m keen to try in a martini, including: Carpano Dry (new, but from the oldest vermouth maker); Casa Mariol Vermut Blanco (Catalan, their sweet dark vermouth is excellent); Ransom Dry Vermouth (one of the new American vermouths, expensive and hard to get in the UK, and unusually made from riesling, gewurztraminer and muscat).
+There are a number of other vermouths that I’m keen to try in a martini, including Casa Mariol Vermut Blanco (Catalan; their sweet dark vermouth is excellent).

 One last thing: it’s best to think about your gin when you pick your vermouth; the one that drinks best on its own may not pair well with your gin, or any gin at all.
 It’s a drink in its own right, not just a mixer.